 |roars like a repeeted roling thunder and have rored in that way ever Since our arrival in its borders which is now 24 Days Since we arrived in Sight of the Great Western Ocian, I cant Say Pasific as Since I have Seen it, it has been the reverse.|

 Not only were they pinned down by the weather, but also they found the woods on the mainland to the south to be impenetrable.
 Their leather clothing and their tents were rotting and falling apart from being continually wet.
-It was hard enough to keep fires going in the wind and rain, and if they were to get any benefit from them, the smoke was inescapable.
+It was hard enough to keep fires going in the wind and rain, and if they tried to get any benefit from them, the smoke drove them back.

 Hunger made the discomforts harder to bear.
 Some of the men, including Clark, were ill from eating pounded salmon boiled in seawater.
 At last, on December 2, six miles from camp, Joe Field shot the first elk to be bagged west of the Rockies.
 He saw two other elk herds, but it was raining so hard he couldn't keep his powder dry, and so couldn't fire his gun.
 Geese and ducks were plentiful, but they were "too wild to be killed," which Clark attributed to the Indians' pursuit of them.